A key benefit of an accounts payable audit is the money that will likely be “found and recovered”.

 AP Audits are voluntary, but when the state wants to look at your books, you don’t have a choice.
 You can, however, prepare in advance by performing regular recovery audits.
 Companies like Broniec Associates offer contingency-based audits, so fees are only assessed on recovered funds.
 As a bonus, you get to walk away with a professional evaluation of your internal processes and the current best practices in Accounts Payable.

 As you can see, you get a lot from a Recovery Audit that goes beyond the overpayments themselves.
 And, since it can be done on a contingency basis, there is really no down side.
-What you really get is tighter, more efficient processes that maximize your cash flow and while minimizing risk.
+What you really get is tighter, more efficient processes that maximize your cash flow, while minimizing risk.